OWASP/wstg/document/6-Appendix/F-Leveraging_Dev_Tools.md

 1. Via the keyboard shortcut `F12`.
 2. Via the keyboard shortcut `ctrl` + `shift` + `i` on Windows.
 3. Via the keyboard short cut `cmd` + `option` + `i` on Mac.
-4. Via the web page right click context menu and then selecting `Inspect` in Google Chrome.
+4. Via the web page right-click context menu and then selecting `Inspect` in Google Chrome.
-5. Via the web page right click context menu and then selecting `Inspect Element` in Mozilla Firefox.
+5. Via the web page right-click context menu and then selecting `Inspect Element` in Mozilla Firefox.
 6. Via the triple dot 'kabob' menu in Google Chrome then selecting `More Tools` and then `Developer Tools`.
 7. Via the triple line 'hamburger' (or 'pancake') menu in Mozilla Firefox then selecting `Web Developer` and then `Toggle Tools`.
 8. Via the gear icon settings menu in Edge/IE then selecting `Developer Tools`.